peterkochlarsen/qdpeg/README.md

 Welcome to qdpeg, yet another parsing expression grammar.
 I propose a linear read/skim of this document, but if you wish, you can skip directly to the relevant sections:
 * [Introduction](#introduction) which has a short motivation for our library.
 * [Examples and reference](#Examples-and-reference) to find code snippets and more information.
-* [Guide-lines and evolution](#Guide-lines-and-evolution) where you will find some thoughts about the evolution and guide-lines for how you should use qdpeg.
+* [Guidelines and evolution](#Guidelines-and-evolution) where you will find some thoughts about the evolution and guidelines for how you should use qdpeg.

 # Introduction
 qdpeg is a simple (quick and dirty) [Parsing Expression Grammer](https://en.wikipedia.org/wiki/Parsing_expression_grammar) parsing library.